monosense-io/k8s-gitops/docs/architecture.md

 - 🟢 **GitRepository** source connected and syncing
 - 🟢 **Initial Kustomizations** reconciling successfully

-**🔄 Day-2 Management:**
 All ongoing configuration changes happen through Git commits, with Flux automatically applying them to the cluster.
+In v3, manifests are authored first; deployment and system validation follow in Stories 45‑49.

 ---